Nosferican/UVA-SDS-Sample-Lecture/docs/src/GraphQL.md

 }
 ```

-**Tips**
+!!! warning

-- Pay attention to being explicit with the timezones.
+    Pay attention to being explicit with the timezones.

+!!! tip

-- Using variables allows to keep code DRY
+    Using variables allows to keep code DRY.

 ### Primary Language